strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ## Import data using the CLI tool

 :::warning

+- `strapi import` will delete all existing data before importing the backup file.
+- The source and target schemas must match to successfully use `strapi import`.
-`strapi import` will delete all existing data before importing the backup file.
-Restored data does not include the `users` table, which means that `createdBy` and `updatedBy` are empty in a restored instance.
+- Restored data does not include the `users` table, which means that `createdBy` and `updatedBy` are empty in a restored instance.

 :::

 ### Specify the import file